 Green Tea Refreshing and subtle; a good unisex scent.

-Rosemary Lavender The spicy scent of rosemary is enhanced by the rich bulgarian lavender.
-100% essential oil
+Rosemary Lavender The spicy scent of rosemary is enhanced by the sweet Bulgarian lavender.

 Sandalwood A smooth deep sandalwood scent.

 Snow Clouds A clean scent of mostly ozone with hints of spruce and mint.
 Smells like an oncoming snow storm.

 Spicy Lime This is what a clean man should smell like.
 Great men's fragrance that women go crazy over.